 State of beach litter in Europe's rivers and lakes

 Litter is not only a coastal or marine problem — rivers and lakes are major pathways, carrying waste from inland areas to the sea.
 To capture this, Marine Litter Watch has been extended to river and lake banks.
-Although data are more limited, results already show that plastics account for 77% of inland litter, with cigarette butts making up over one third of all items recorded.
+Although data are more limited, results already show that plastics account for 77% of inland litter, with cigarette butts comprising over one third of all items recorded.
 Other common items include plastic pieces, glass or ceramic fragments, metal caps, snack packets, and food containers.

 Top 10 river and lake litter items